 Their job description is to oversee the technology strategy and make sure it aligns with business goals.

-There can be an overlap with the Chief Information Office (CIO) but the best way to define a difference between the roles is that the CIO tends to focus internally on technology for the business, whilst the CTO is more outward facing with a focus on technology for the market.
+There can be an overlap with the Chief Information Office (CIO) but the best way to define the difference between the roles is that the CIO tends to focus internally on technology for the business, whilst the CTO is more outward facing with a focus on technology for the market.

 A good CTO must have sound knowledge of IT systems, business management skills, and possess highly effective leadership qualities.

-CTOs are expected to be technically competent so the difference between a good and great CTO is almost always down to their leadership aka soft skills.
+CTOs are expected to be technically competent so the difference between a good and great CTO is almost always down to their leadership, aka soft skills.

 They should be able to think critically and creatively, have strong communication skills, be well organised, have people and time management skills, and be results oriented.
-They should also have effective emotional intelligence attributes that enable them to truly lead and understand how to lead.
+They should also have effective emotional intelligence attributes that enable them to truly understand how to lead.

-Now this is not an easy question to answer for two reasons.
+Now, this is not an easy question to answer for two reasons.

-1. Different websites say different things and;
+1. Different websites say different things about the base salary.

 But we have to start somewhere…

-According to Payscale.com the average CTO salary in India is ₹2,920,661 ($40,000) but as their research indicates, total pay including bonus and profit sharing can range between ₹800k – ₹9m ($11,000 and $123,000).
+According to Payscale.com the average earnings of a chief technology officer in India is ₹2,920,661 ($40,000), but as the research indicates, total compensation including bonus and profit sharing can range between ₹800k – ₹9m ($11,000 and $123,000).

-Glassdoor suggest that the average is lower at ₹2,677,059 ($37,000).
+Glassdoor suggests that the average chief technology officer salary per month is lower at ₹2,677,059 ($37,000).